The Bankrate promise

 - Notify your lender.
 Once coverage is in place, contact your lender and provide the new policy details to stop the company’s force-placed insurance on your home.
 The mortgage company may require proof of insurance, which you can send or have the carrier submit on your behalf.

 If you are struggling with the cost of your home insurance, finding ways to save on your premium could bring your budget some relief.
 Consider the following ideas to lower your rates:

 - Bundling: Buy your car and home insurance with the same carrier to receive a discount.

 - Switch carriers: Periodically compare home insurance rates from a handful of carriers.
 You may find it is cheaper to switch companies to pay less for coverage.

-- Raise your deductible: If you do not expect to file a homeowners claim, you could raise the deductible to a higher amount to lower your rates.
+- Raise your deductible: If you’re comfortable paying a higher deductible out of pocket, you could raise the deductible to lower your rates.
 The key is to raise it enough to save on your premiums while still being able to pay out the amount in case of a claim.

 Frequently asked questions

 Having your homeowners insurance canceled can be unpleasant.
 You will receive a letter explaining why your insurance was dropped with an effective date.
 You will need to find a new home insurance policy to replace the canceled one.
 Do not delay, or your coverage could lapse, leaving you exposed to risks such as fire or theft.